 This project can be as simple as buying a few pieces of lumber and some hardware to secure the corners.
 Start by deciding how big you’d like to build the bed.
 If you’re working with a limited area then 4′ x 4′ is good, or 2′ x 4′, even 2′ x 2′ is a usable size.

-Go to the lumber store and choose 2 – 2″ x 10″ x 8′ or something like that and ask the staff to cut it down to 4 pieces of 4′ planks.
+Go to the lumber store and choose two 2″ x 10″ x 8′ and ask the staff to cut it down to four pieces of 4′ planks or the desired shape that you’re after.
 This will give you a nice 4′ square raised bed planter.

 I recommend a board that is 8″, 10″ or 12″ wide, it’ll make a deeper planter and offer more planting choices.
 You just need to buy the correct size of corner brackets.
-Corner brackets are available up to 24″ tall so the raised be you make would be very deep, just buy double the amount of lumber.
+Corner brackets are available up to 24″ tall.
+This allows the option of making a deeper raised bed, just buy double the amount of lumber.

 The corner brackets make it so easy, little more than a few screws and it’s done.